ruchitnannavare/Andy/README.md

 10) GenAI capability is assumed as a self-hosted remote LLM service with access to open-source models like Mistral and DeepSeek.
 These widgets should also be editable according to user preferences in a more refined version.

-Guide:
+# Guide:
 Widget Screen:
-Clicking the weather widget launches intent for the weather app.
+1) Clicking the weather widget launches intent for the nothing weather app.
-Clicking "+" icon on calendar launches intent to the calendar app.
+2) Clicking "+" icon on calendar launches intent to the calendar app.
-Clicking X widget launches intent for the X app
+3) Clicking X widget launches intent for the X app
-The Spotify widget has custom-made next, previous, and play icons to browse suggested playlists, and play launches the song on the Spotify music app.
+4) The Spotify widget has custom-made next, previous, and play icons to browse suggested playlists, and play launches the song on the Spotify music app.

 Chat Screen:
 Focusing on Andy entry makes Chat layer visible.
 Chat layer contains only handful design elemnts to keep design as decluttered as possible.